Combodo/iTop/readme.txt

 Thank you for downloading the tenth packaged release of iTop.
 This version comes with a few new features and bug fixes.

-A wiki is now available: https://sourceforge.net/apps/mediawiki/itop/index.php?title=ITop_Documentation Additional documentation can be downloaded from there:
+A wiki is available: https://sourceforge.net/apps/mediawiki/itop/index.php?title=ITop_Documentation Additional documentation can be downloaded from there:
  - User guide
  - Administrator guide